kjohnsson/modality/README.md

 If installation for only one user is wanted, you can add the option `--user`.

-During installation, tablulated p-values for Hartigan's dip test are obtained from the R package 'diptest'.
-If the package fails to load, rpy2 tries to install it.
-Another way to install the 'diptest' R package is to write "install.packages('diptest')" within R.

 ## Using MPI
 When using parallel execution with MPI, it is recommended to add the following code to your script, so that the process is aborted if only